 Timings and Frequency:

-Internal Check: Internal Checks are ongoing and continuous processes that happen as part of day-to-day operations.
-They are integrated into the routine activities of the organization and are not conducted at specific intervals.
+Internal Check: An internal check is one that is continuous and ongoing in nature and is part of the day-to-day operation.
+They are integrated within routine activities of the entity or organization and are not performed at periodic intervals.

-Internal Audit: Internal audits are generally conducted periodically, based on a pre-defined audit plan.
-The frequency of internal audits may vary based on the organization’s risk profile, size, and regulatory requirements.
+Internal Audit: Generally, internal audits are conducted periodically based on a pre-defined audit plan.
+The frequency of conducting internal audits may vary depending on the organizational risk profile, size, and regulatory requirements.

 Similarities between Internal Check and Internal Audits

-Internal check and internal audit share several similarities as they both play a critical role in ensuring the effectiveness of an organization’s internal control, risk management and governance processes.
+Internal check and internal audit do have similarities as both are vital in the effectiveness of an organization’s internal control, risk management, and governance processes.

-- Both processes are designed to identify and assess any type of risk to be faced by the organization.
+- Both are designed to identify and assess any kind of risk the organization is going to face.
 These are the practices to mitigate these risks.

-- Internal check and Internal audit both aim to look up to the areas of improvements and operational efficiency by providing valuable insights and recommendations to enhance the organization’s performance.
+- Internal Check and Internal Audit both aim to look up to the areas of improvements and operational efficiency by providing valuable insights and recommendations to enhance the performance of the organization.

-- Also, both processes involve the review and examination of the company’s financial transactions, processes, and operations to identify any deviations from established policies and procedures.
+- Both processes also involve reviewing and examining the financial transaction, processes, and operations of the company for any possible deviation from set policies and procedures.

 Conclusion